Abelian Yang-Mills theory on Real tori and Theta divisors of Klein surfaces: Introduction

-The third section is dedicated to the classification of Real line bundles on a torus with involution.
-In this section we make use of an important remark: the classical way to construct line bundles on a torus $T=V/\Lambda$ using $S^1$-valued factors of automorphy associated with $u$-characters $(a_\lambda)_{\lambda\in\Lambda}$ is related to Yang-Mills theory.
-More precisely, the line bundle associated with a $u$-character $(a_\lambda)_{\lambda\in\Lambda}$ comes with a canonical Hermitian connection, which is Yang-Mills and whose holonomy along the loop associated a lattice element $\lambda\in\Lambda$ coincides with $\bar a_\lambda$.
-This gives an important differential geometric interpretation of the coefficients $a_\lambda$ intervening in the expression of a factor of automorphy.
+The third section begins with with an important result which describes the moduli space of Yang-Mills connections on a torus in terms of generalized Appell-Humbert data.
+Generalized Appell-Humbert data are linear algebra data which specify a unique representative in each gauge equivalence class of Yang-Mills connections.
+These linear algebra data have a differential geometric interpretation as the curvature and the holonomy along standard loops of the corresponding Yang-Mills connection.
 This is relevant for our purposes, because the Stiefel-Whitney class of a real line bundle can be identified with the holonomy representation of an $\mathrm{O}(1)$-connection on it.
-The main result of the section is a classification theorem for Real line bundles $(L,\tilde\iota)$ on a torus with involution $(T,\iota)$, in terms of characteristic classes.
-A first step in the proof is an important universal {\it difference formula} which prescribes the jump of the Stiefel-Whitney class of the real line bundle $\resto{L^{\tilde\iota}}{T_{[\mu]}}$ when one passes from one connected component $T_{[\mu]}\in \pi_0(T^\iota)$ to another.
+The main result of the third section is a classification theorem for Real line bundles $(L,\tilde\iota)$ on a Real torus $(T,\iota)$, i.e., the explicit computation of $H^1_{\Z_2}(T,\underline{S}^1(1))$ in terms of characteristic classes.
+To the best of our knowledge this is the first explicit computation of such a Grothendieck group in a non-trivial case.
+A first step in the proof is a universal {\it difference formula} which describes the jump of the Stiefel-Whitney class of the restrictions of the fixed point line bundle $ L^{\tilde\iota}$ when one passes from one connected component of $T^\iota$ to another.